fridaysystems/inventory-presser/readme.txt

 * [Added] Adds a plugin sidebar to allow users to edit vehicle attributes in the Editor using a WordPress 5.0.0 friendly method rather than old Editor meta boxes.
 * [Fixed] Fixes a bug where our Editor block category was only being added when editing posts in the vehicles post type.
 This was wrong, and the block category should be registered no matter what or the Editor throws JavaScript errors when editing posts of other types.
 * [Fixed] Fixes a bug when registering scripts and styles for the Dashboard.
 An incomplete path prevented these registrations from succeeding.
+* [Fixed] Now explicitly deletes a vehicle's attachments when vehicles are deleted

 = 10.8.0 =
 * [Added] Detects when the active theme does not have templates for vehicles or vehicle archives, and replaces the_content with shortcodes to provide any theme with basic display support.